RoySegall/gizra.com/app/_posts/2016-10-20-yesod-forms-restful.md

 ## Single File App

 Our Yesod projects start from a [scaffolded](http://www.yesodweb.com/book/scaffolding-and-the-site-template) project that already comes with lots of different parts to get us up to speed, however I wanted to isolate my use case.
-Yesod allows us to have our app defined in a single file.
+To good thing is that Yesod allows us to have our app defined in a single file, so we can concentrate on a clean installation, instead of chasing different files.

+Follow the [README](https://github.com/Gizra/yesod-form-restful-example#installation) to see how to run this locally.

+.
 In fact it even allows us to have the [dependency declared](https://github.com/Gizra/yesod-form-restful-example/blob/8863f70bba4ece37c2aa50ceb0a8e207c6189ebb/Item.hs#L2-L8) as-well, so Stack - Haskell's build too, can build it for us.

 Declare our [model](https://github.com/Gizra/yesod-form-restful-example/blob/8863f70bba4ece37c2aa50ceb0a8e207c6189ebb/Item.hs#L36-L40).
 It's a simple one `Item` has only a single property that accepts only `Int` values.